pjotrek-b/Knowledge/common/markdown/storage/g_storage_2h.md

 **It's not yet (really) plug-compatible with existing programs.**

-# Object Storage = MAM?
+# Filesystem = MAM?

-  * The object filesystem **is an actual catalogue**
+  * An annotated filesystem **is an actual catalogue**
   * If implemented well, the storage itself may be a future DAM/MAM.
+    (key/value metadata in the filesystem)
   * Links/relationships between objects = 🤯🤠🥳
   * Combined with LoD, MD Standards & APIs = Wikidata for your files.
   * No more distance between file and its catalogue entry.

-Just an idea so far, but maybe...?
+This is still R&D, but maybe...

 <aside class="notes">
-There is great potential in Object Based Storage.
+There is great potential in using the filesystem as a catalogue.

+2 features are important:
+  * The ability to store key/value /with/ an object (xattrs)
+  * The ability to address by ID (rather than filename/path)

 OBS are already in production usage for a few years by major (online cloud) storage service providers.
 Yet, the "catalogue" world, including the WWW are